 The NCAA is the major association that governs and controls intercollegiate athletics on the national level.
 There are three basic membership divisions in the NCAA – I, II, and III; Detroit Mercy competes at the Division I level.

-Detroit Mercy is a member of the National Collegiate Athletic Conference (NCAA) and has conference affiliation with the Horizon League, Atlantic Sun Conference (men’s lacrosse) and the Mid-American Conference (women’s lacrosse).
+Detroit Mercy is a member of the National Collegiate Athletic Conference (NCAA) and has conference affiliation with the Horizon League, Northeast Conference (men’s lacrosse), Mid-American Conference (women’s lacrosse) and Central Collegiate Fencing Championships (men's and women's fencing)

 Horizon League

-Celebrating its 44th season of operation in the 2022-23 academic year, the Horizon League continues to aspire toward its goal of being one of the nation’s leading athletics conferences while being recognized as a leader in integrity and the development of students.
-Each of the League’s nearly 3,000 Division I student-athletes has the opportunity to maximize athletic development and academic achievement, while also serving the broader community and growing in personal responsibility and accountability.
+The Horizon League continues to aspire toward its goal of being one of the nation's leading athletics conferences while being recognized as a leader in integrity and the development of students.
+Each of the League's nearly 4,000 Division I student-athletes has the opportunity to maximize athletic development and academic achievement, while also serving the broader community and growing in personal responsibility and accountability.
 Through athletics, the nearly 200,000 undergraduates among Horizon League institutions have the opportunity to come together, learn and grow in life skills and opportunities.

-The Horizon League membership features 11 public and private institutions that have impressive academic reputations and a storied tradition of broad-based athletic programs.
-Membership includes Cleveland State University, the University of Detroit Mercy, Indiana University-Purdue University Indianapolis, Northern Kentucky University, Oakland University, Purdue University Fort Wayne, Robert Morris University, the University of Wisconsin-Green Bay, the University of Wisconsin-Milwaukee, Wright State University and Youngstown State University.
+The Horizon League, entering its 47th year in 2025-26, features 11 public and private institutions that have impressive academic reputations and a storied tradition of broad-based athletic programs.
+Membership includes Cleveland State University, the University of Detroit Mercy, Indiana University-Indianapolis, Northern Kentucky University, Oakland University, Purdue University Fort Wayne, Robert Morris University, the University of Wisconsin-Green Bay, the University of Wisconsin-Milwaukee, Wright State University and Youngstown State University.
+Northern Illinois University is set to join as the League's 12th member on July 1, 2026.

 Mid-American Conference